Seared Tuna with Ponzu and Buckwheat just shines in this simple Japanese restaurant-style recipe.

 - Take the finely shredded cabbage in a pan, mid-high, and fry it for a couple of minutes with some oil/butter.
 Ready when starting to get soft and some slightly color.

-- Assembly by putting a layer of cabbage on a plate, add the sliced tuna.
+- Assembly by putting a layer of cabbage on a plate and then add the sliced tuna on top.
 Pour a couple of spoons of Ponzu over, drizzle a tablespoon (or two) buckwheat over the plate.
 Top with pickled red onion.
 Enjoy!Cuisine – Food with passion